 I work on average 60 to 70 hours a week.
 How many hours of sleep do you get a night?
 About 7 hours.
 How many weeks of vacation do you take per year?
 Two to three weeks per year.

 Do you have a family and do you spend enough time with them?

 I do have a family.
 My wife works at Pro Pharma with me, so I have the unique opportunity of spending time with my wife both professionally and personally.
 I enjoy spending time with my children, and will soon be a grandfather; although any time is never enough.

 In your position now, knowing what you do, what would you say to yourself in 1986, when you founded Pro Pharma?

-Prepare for a long, difficult and uncertain road.
-Managed care was in its infancy when I started, so the outcome of my efforts were uncertain no matter how hard I worked.
+Prepare for a long, difficult, and uncertain road.
+Managed care was in its infancy when I started, so the outcome of my efforts was uncertain no matter how hard I worked.

 From your perspective, what is the biggest problem in healthcare today?